astropy/astropy/docs/io/fits/index.rst

 This section provides a quick introduction of using :mod:`astropy.io.fits`.
 The goal is to demonstrate the package's basic features without getting into too much detail.
 If you are a first time user or have never used Astropy or PyFITS, this is where you should start.
+See also the :ref:`FAQ <io-fits-faq>` for answers to common questions/issues.

 Reading and Updating Existing FITS Files
 ----------------------------------------